Google Alerts Alternative: Better Web Monitoring for 2026

 But Google continued his work and released Web Alerts - a second, similar tool that tracked changes to web pages.

-Google Alerts was born in 2010 as a merger of News Alerts and Web Alerts.
+Google Alerts was born in 2003 as News Alerts.
+In 2010, Google retired the separate Web Alerts option and replaced it with an “Everything” option that searched across more sources.
 Subsequently, Google Groups support was also included.

 Image credit: http://www.googleguide.com/